TheWoholo/WECRecSystemsTasksSreyasLakkimsetti/README.md

 then take transpose of A and L and perform LU Decomposition again, divide each row of L by the diagonal element in final matrix A and the inverse will be the the transpose of L or L

+I just went on with the typical adjoint method and tried to optimize the loops in it using parallel programming